Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------

+0.18.0
+- Borderless window mode positioning is selectable.
+- Fixed incorrect rendering and compositing of alpha blended objects in certain cell conditions.
+In distant interiors without water, alphas were not appearing where the alpha object was drawn over distant objects.
+- The distant land generator will ignore Mod Organizer 2's auto-generated invalidation BSA.
+- MGEXEgui should report errors in DirectX initialization instead of silently exiting.

 0.17.0
 - Fixed thin unshadowed line between shadow cascades, which was only visible at certain times on vertical surfaces.
 - Patched an engine bug that caused dull and transparent flames from torches, and from other emissive particles spawned on lights.
 The bug affected per-pixel lighting much more than the standard renderer.